claudioc/node-htmx-ts-starter-kit/README.md

 - nodemon
 - dotenv
 - eslint
-- prettier and a barebone config
+- prettier and a bare-bone config

 ### Bonus
 - There is an example of how to write a HTMX extension